Districts around the US are mulling school closures as student enrollment falls

 “The takeaway is pretty clear,” Smith said: Public school enrollment is declining.
 “It’s going to continue to fall for years to come.
 And so generally, state and local policymakers have to adapt to this new reality.”

 Chicago shuttered around 50 schools in 2013 — the largest school closure in U.S. history.
-Afterward, fighting and bullying increased as displaced students settled into new schools, said Marisa de la Torre, managing director and senior research associate at the UChicago Consortium on School Research.
+Afterward, fighting and bullying increased as displaced students settled into new schools, according to a report from the UChicago Consortium on School Research.

 Test scores dipped in the schools slated for closure, and while the displaced students' reading scores eventually recovered, math performance issues persisted for years.

-“There were a lot of communities pitted against each other,” de la Torre said.
+“There were a lot of communities pitted against each other,” said Marisa de la Torre, managing director and senior research associate for the UChicago Consortium on School Research.
 “It was a very long process, a lot of uncertainty.
 All of this really affected the staff and the kids.”

 Under pressure from the Chicago's powerful teachers union, the city issued a moratorium on closures through 2027.
 Around a third of classroom seats remain empty.